 Conditional Admission

-Conditional Admission does not apply to Entry-level Doctor of Occupational Therapy, Doctor of Physical Therapy, and Master of Science in Physician Assistant Programs.
-Conditional Admission will be used in cases where applicants do not meet all of the requirements for regular admission but allows them to begin program course work.
+Conditional Admission does not apply to the Master of Science in Physician Assistant Programs.
+Conditional Admission will be used in cases where applicants do not meet all of the requirements for regular admission but allow them to begin program course work.
 Conditionally admitted students must meet any conditions outlined in the conditional admissions notification document and earn at least a 3.0 GPA during the first nine credits taken in the program.

 Transfer Credit